amatveiakin/hat-game/HOWTO.md

 ## Compile

-It should be possible to compile the app with a simple Flutter build.
+It should be possible to compile Android and iOS versions of the app with a simple Flutter build.

+To compile web version, first run:

+    $ gen_index_html.sh

+and then proceed with building as usual.

-However, changes to certain aspects of the app require additional recompilation
+Also, changes to certain aspects of the app require additional recompilation
 steps:

 ### built_value